mbadiao/forum-advanced-features/README.md

 For more information, click [here](https://github.com/01-edu/public/tree/master/subjects/forum)

-In this project (authentication) users have the possibility to sign up or sign in with there google or github account . we integrate the oauth technologie.
+In this project (advanced-features) we will have to create a way to notify users when their posts are :

+- liked/disliked
+- commented
+- You have to create an activity page that tracks the user own activity.
+In other words, a page that :

+- Shows the user created posts
+- Shows where the user left a like or a dislike
+- Shows where and what the user has been commenting.
+For this, the comment will have to be shown, as well as the post commented
+- You have to create a section where you will be able to Edit/Remove posts and comments..

-For more information, click [here](https://github.com/01-edu/public/tree/master/subjects/forum/authentication)
+For more information, click [here](https://github.com/01-edu/public/tree/master/subjects/forum/advanced-features)